-THIS CERTIFIES THAT is the registered owner of a nonassessable, fully-paid, fractional undivided interest in Trust.
-The Trust was created pursuant to a Trust Agreement, dated as of (the ATrust Agreement@), by and between Wilmington Trust Company, as owner trustee (the AOwner Trustee@) and the of the (as hereinafter defined) from time to time, a summary of certain of the pertinent provisions of which is set forth below.
-Capitalized terms used herein that are not otherwise defined shall have the meanings in the Trust Agreement.
+THIS CERTIFIES THAT CIBC Inc.[_________________________] is the registered owner of a Seventy Five Dollar ($75) One Hundred Dollars ($100) nonassessable, fully-paid, fractional undivided interest in J.M.
+Owner the Trust(the ATrust@).
+The Trust was created pursuant to a Trust Agreement, dated as of December 21, 1999 November 17, 2000 (the ATrust Agreement@), by and between Wilmington Trust Company, as owner trustee (the AOwner Trustee@) and the holders holder of the Certificates Certificate (as hereinafter defined) from time to time, a summary of certain of the pertinent provisions of which is set forth below.
+Capitalized terms used herein that are not otherwise defined shall have the meanings ascribed thereto set forth in the Trust Agreement.

-This Certificate is the duly authorized designated as A of Beneficial Ownership@ (the ACertificates@), issued under and is subject to the terms, provisions and conditions of the Trust Agreement, to which Trust Agreement the Holder of this Certificate by virtue of its acceptance hereof assents and by which such Holder is bound.
+This Certificate is one of the duly authorized Certificates Certificate designated as ACertificates Certificate of Beneficial Ownership@ (the ACertificates@), issued under and is subject to the terms, provisions and conditions of the Trust Agreement, to which Trust Agreement the Holder of this Certificate by virtue of its acceptance hereof assents and by which such Holder is bound.

-Under the Trust Agreement, there will be distributed on the Final Distribution Date to the person in whose name this Certificate is registered at the close of business on the 15th day immediately preceding the Final Distribution Date (the ARecord Date@), an amount representing Certificate Yield and on the Final Distribution Date, .
+Under the Trust Agreement, there will be distributed on the Final Distribution Date to the person in whose name this Certificate is registered at the close of business on the 15th day immediately preceding the Final Distribution Date (the ARecord Date@), an amount representing Certificate Yield and on the Final Distribution Date, such Certificate Holder=s fractional undivided interest in the Certificate Principal to be distributed to Certificate Holders on the Final Distribution Date an amount equal to the Certificate Base Amount.

 The holder of this Certificate acknowledges and agrees that its rights to receive distributions in respect of this Certificate are subordinated to the rights of the Lenders to the extent described in the Trust Agreement.

-It is the intent of the Trust and the Certificate that, for income and franchise tax purposes, the Trust will be treated as a security device for the repayment of amounts due to the Notes and and that the Notes and shall constitute debt of The Certificate , by acceptance of a Certificate, agree to treat, and to take no action inconsistent with the treatment of, the Trust as a security device for the repayment of amounts due to the Notes and and to treat, and to take no action inconsistent with the Notes and as debt of
+It is the intent of the Trust and the Certificate Holders Holder that, for income and franchise tax purposes, the Trust will be treated as a security device for the repayment of amounts due to the Notes and Certificates the Certificate and that the Notes and Certificates the Certificate shall constitute debt of Enron or G-Present. the Sponsor.
+The Certificate Holders Holder, by acceptance of a Certificate, agree to treat, and to take no action inconsistent with the treatment of, the Trust as a security device for the repayment of amounts due to the Notes and Certificates the Certificate and to treat, and to take no action inconsistent with, the Notes and Certificates the Certificate as debt of Enron or G-Present. the Sponsor.

-Certificate Holder, by its acceptance of Certificate, covenants and agrees that Certificate Holder will not at any time institute against the Trust or join in any institution against the Trust of, any bankruptcy, reorganization, arrangement, insolvency or liquidation proceedings, or other proceedings under any United States federal or state bankruptcy or similar law in connection with any obligations relating to this Certificate.
+Each The Certificate Holder, by its acceptance of a the Certificate, covenants and agrees that such the Certificate Holder will not at any time institute against the Trust or join in any institution against the Trust of, any bankruptcy, reorganization, arrangement, insolvency or liquidation proceedings, or other proceedings under any United States federal or state bankruptcy or similar law in connection with any obligations relating to this Certificate.

+The final distribution on this Certificate will be made as provided in the Trust Agreement by the Owner Trustee, by wire transfer to an account designated by the Certificate Holder of record in the Certificate Register at least ten (10) Business Days upon presentation prior to the related Record Date and, if not so designated, shall be made by check; provided that the final distribution on each Certificate will be made after due notice by the Owner Trustee of the pendency of such final distribution only upon presentation and surrender of the Certificate and shall specify the office or agency appointed by the Owner Trustee for that purpose.